squirrels-analytics/squirrels-analytics.github.io/docs/docs/topics/settings.md

 :::tip

-For the in-memory database, sqlite is optimal when the dbview model results are small (few rows), and the queries for the federate models are complex.
+For the in-memory database, sqlite is optimal when the dbview model results are small (few rows), and/or the queries for the federate models are very complex (such as using window functions and multiple levels of aggregations).
 Duckdb is optimal when the dbview model results are large (many rows) and federate models are used to apply further aggregations.

 :::